-World-renowned for its steeps, tight couloirs and big drops, Jackson Hole also boasts whopping average of 459” of snowfall per year.
-Last year, Jackson had it’s snowiest winter on record, receiving almost 600 inches.
+World-renowned for its steeps, tight couloirs, and big drops, Jackson Hole also boasts a whopping average of 459” of snowfall per year.
+Last year, Jackson had its snowiest winter on record, receiving almost 600 inches.
 With breathtaking views of the Tetons, Jackson is also conveniently located near Yellowstone National Park, accessible in the winter view snowmobile or snow coach.
 Tram laps offer skiers and riders 4,000 vertical feet each run, with plenty of powder and terrain to satisfy all levels of skiers.
-Powder seekers with backcountry skills and equipment will love the hike-to terrain, while options inbounds include powder-filled bowls, bumps and steeps.
+Powder seekers with backcountry skills and equipment will love the hike-to terrain, while options inbounds include powder-filled bowls, bumps, and steeps.
 Add a heli day at High Mountain Heli to your ski trip for the ultimate powder experience.
 Take up to six runs in a day on their over 300,000 acres of powder-filled terrain.

 Learn more about top powder resorts→

 For travelers on a budget, Ski.com suggests flying into Reno on the budget carrier, Southwest for an inexpensive flight.
 There, casino hotels offer off-hill excitement and start at around $115/night.
 Save money on lift tickets and purchase Vail Resorts’ Epic Pass as well, which works at Heavenly and Kirkwood.
 As long as you don’t spend all your money at the casinos, this destination is wallet-friendly and packed with awe-inspiring views and terrain.